SEC Mandatory Climate Risk Disclosure Rules Explainer and Fact Sheet - Last Updated: June 27, 2023

 Similarly, SEC filers will need to consider, prepare, and disclose commentary on each of these four themes.

-To comply with the SEC's new rules, we expect eligible organizations and issuers will need to take the following annual compliance steps, starting in 2023 (as currently drafted and proposed):
+To comply with the SEC's new rules, eligible registrants and issuers will need to complete the following disclosures and compliance steps, based on the following eligibility timeline:

-1. Integrate climate risk and carbon accounting into your regular financial accounting and regulatory reporting cycles
+1. Integrate climate risk and carbon accounting into their regular financial accounting and regulatory reporting cycles

-• Materiality outlook to select material ESG themes, topics, risks, and focus areas
+• Materiality outlook to on specific, material, climate-related ESG themes, topics, risks, and focus areas

 • Details on how the board and management exercise their oversight and set climate-related targets and goals, as well as disclosure regarding climate-related expertise

-• Sustainability and ESG performance targets, goals, and progress
+• Sustainability and ESG performance targets, goals, and progress, where material

 • How sustainability and ESG risks could or are impacting operating results, financial performance, and shareholder value